GKuabara/files-organization/README.md

 Extends functionality 8, after inserting some register in the data file, we must insert the key that identifies this register (codLinha) in the index file as well.

+### 15. select from

+From the binary files containing the records, there is a loop through the vehicle file comparing each of its records with each record in the line file, checking if the "line" field matches the "codLinha" field.
+If it matches, then prints the information of the vehicle and line records, respectively.

+### 16. Select From Index

+From the vehicle binary file, it loops through each record, in which it's used the "line" field to look for a matching value in the B-tree line index file, indicating that there is a record in the line file with the same value.
+It then loads that line record into memory and prints the vehicle and line record, respectively.

+### 17. Vehicle Sort File

+We load into memory all the records in the binary vehicle file, sorting them with the **qsort**.
+Then, we write all the sorted records to a new file.

+### 18. Line Sort File

+We load into memory, all the records of the binary line file, sorting them with the **qsort**.
+Then, we write all the sorted records to a new file.

+### 19. Merge Files

+Having both binary files sorted, we merge them by printing the records that match the "line"(vehicle) and "codLinha"(line) fields.

 # Use Instructions

 To execute our program we use a makefile.
 By using command "Make" we compile and clean object files, then we can execute our program through the executable main file "./main".
 Then, the user need to type the funcionality number and the parameters of each one separeted by spaces.